dfontana/dfontana.github.io/README.md

 [Learn more about Hugo!](https://gohugo.io)

+This site was built using the [Steam](https://github.com/digitalcraftsman/hugo-steam-theme) theme.

 #### What's Left?
 [ ] Author name in foot needs to link to *about*
 [ ] About needs to get a photo place, either through markdown or reworking the layout.